 Transitioning to primary school is a big step for young children and their parents.
 For many families, the change can be a stressful one.
 Fortunately, it is possible to navigate this journey with a minimum of stress and worry.
-Children who already have experience with a classroom environment are better-prepared for Grade 1 than children who do not.
+Children who already have experience with a positive preschool classroom environment are better-prepared for Grade 1 than children who do not.
 Young learners benefit most when early childhood programmes provide a supportive environment that nurtures their curiosity, develops their skill sets and equips them with confidence.

 At One World International School, our Early Childhood Programme is a “school within a school” that is designed as a bridge to the primary years.

 Here are some of the ways our programme prepares preschool students for a successful transition to Grade 1:

 At OWIS, we follow the IB PYP, a challenging, highly-engaging curriculum for students between the age of 3 to 11.
 For our youngest learners, we use the PYP framework’s “Early Years” component that is designed for preschool-aged children.
 This early learning approach instils a love of learning by encouraging children’s natural curiosity.
 Our preschool students build concepts by asking questions to delve deeper into topics, primarily through play and other activities centred on children’s interests.
 Through exploration and inquiry, children begin to take ownership of their learning, setting the stage for success throughout the rest of their school years.

 Our knowledgeable preschool teachers are attentive to all aspects of students’ development — intellectual, physical, social and emotional.
 They know how to provide support while fostering independence.
 Furthermore, our Early Childhood 3 teachers are familiar with the expectations for students entering Grade 1.
 They align the learning objectives in EC3 to allow smooth progression to Primary School.